The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Not all LinkedIn photos serve identical roles.
 Some support a PR push.
 Some shape employer brand.
 Some are primarily for recruiting or leadership visibility.
 The approach shifts accordingly.

 A PR-driven shoot captures a more polished version of the LinkedIn headshot to run alongside interviews, op-eds, or funding announcements.
-We often shoot multiple wardrobe looks and both tight and wider frames.
+Multiple wardrobe looks and both tight and wider frames are often shot.
 The professional photo needs to work in a social share, a video thumbnail, and a magazine page.

 Employer Branding and Hiring

 Employer branding teams use consistent LinkedIn images to show inclusive, approachable leadership and cohesive teams on company pages and job posts.
-This supports your personal brand and professional brand simultaneously.
-Users scrolling your company site should see a unified visual language.
+This supports personal and professional brands simultaneously.
+Users scrolling the company site should see a unified visual language.

-We coordinate with marketing to ensure colors and backgrounds do not clash with your brand palette across the website and LinkedIn banner designs.
-If your site uses navy and white, your leadership portraits should complement that, not fight it.
+Coordination with marketing ensures colors and backgrounds do not clash with brand palette across the website and LinkedIn banner designs.
+If the site uses navy and white, leadership portraits should complement that, not fight it.

-For hiring campaigns, we might steer expression a touch more welcoming and supportive.
-Candidates will see these faces throughout the application process.
+For hiring campaigns, expressions might be steered to be more welcoming and supportive.
+Candidates see these faces throughout the application process.
 A great LinkedIn profile picture signals that this is a place where people matter.

-We can add a few relaxed, slightly wider environmental portraits per person to complement the tight LinkedIn crops.
+A few relaxed, slightly wider environmental portraits per person can be added to complement the tight LinkedIn crops.
 This gives comms teams more layout flexibility for About pages and introduction section uses.

 When You Actually Need Same Day Headshots in NYC